strengejacke/ggeffects/cran-comments.md

-This release fixes issues related to the last *tinytable* updates.
+This release fixes issues related to the last *marginaleffects* updates.